 MIAS focuses on long-term strategic asset allocation, strict rebalancing policies and a rigorous manager selection process.
 It generally recommends mutual funds.
 However, the firm aims to build each portfolio based on a client’s risk tolerance, investment objectives and other factors.

 Pagnatokarp Partners, LLC

-Pagnatokarp Partners, LLC is a fee-only financial advisory firm with more than $1 billion in assets under management.
+Pagnatokarp Partners, LLC is a fee-only financial advisory firm.
 It offers comprehensive wealth management services to ultra-high-net-worth individuals with a primary focus on founders of privately held businesses.
 You generally need a minimum account balance of $10 million for portfolio management services.

-The firm’s team features five certified financial planners (CFPs), three certified private wealth advisors (CPWAs), two certified investment management analysts (CIMAs), two certified public accountants (CPAs), one chartered financial analyst (CFA), one chartered market technician (CMT) and one certified Medicaid planner (CMP).
+The firm’s team features multiple certified financial planners (CFPs), certified private wealth advisors (CPWAs), certified investment management analysts (CIMAs) and certified public accountants (CPAs).
+Other certifications include chartered financial analyst (CFA), chartered market technician (CMT) and certified Medicaid planner (CMP).

 Pagnatokarp Partners, LLC Background

 Pagnatokarp became a registered investment advisor firm in 2015.
 Paul A. Pagnato, Jr. and David W. Karp own the majority of the firm.
 The firm offers wealth management services to individual clients, businesses, charities and other organizations.
 It also runs a family office.